Ableton/m4l-connection-kit/LEGO MINDSTORMS EV3/README.md

 ## Connecting an EV3 Brick

-  * Once you established a permant link between your computer and the bluetooth port of your EV3 brick in your OS, the name of the EV3 brick will appear in the list of possible serial devices in the left column of the LEGO MINDSTORMS EV3 M4L device regardless of its actual state.
+  * Once you established a permanent link between your computer and the bluetooth port of your EV3 brick in your OS, the name of the EV3 brick will appear in the list of possible serial devices in the left column of the LEGO MINDSTORMS EV3 M4L device regardless of its actual state.
   * Select the brick you want to connect to and depending on its availability a connection will be established.
 This may take a few seconds.

 ## Connecting the Sensors